streamingfast/substreams/docs/tutorials/substreams-sql.md

 SUBSTREAMS_API_TOKEN=(...) substreams alpha service serve
 ```

-* Stop the previous deployment completely (only a single deployment can run at the same time on local docker environment)
+* Stop the previous deployment completely (only a single deployment can run at the same time on local Docker environment)

 ```bash
 substreams alpha service stop